Emergence of long-range correlations and thermal spectra in forced turbulence: Long-range correlations and the invariance of Saffman's integral

 The results of this simulation are shown in figure~\ref{fig:k2schematic}.
 We observe that $\bu$ gradually develops a $k^2$ spectrum at large scales, with a spectral knee at a time-dependent wavenumber $k_c(t)$ separating the $\propto k^4$ and $\propto k^2$ parts, as anticipated.
 By fitting the numerical spectrum to a trial function of the form $k^2[1-\exp(-k^2/k_c(t)^2)]$, we find that $k_c(t)\propto t^{-1/2}$ (see inset to figure~\ref{fig:k2schematic}).
-At large enough times, the $k^2$ part of the spectrum extends all the way to the box size, which is the steady state.
-However, the ability of the system to reach this steady state hinges on the finite size of the simulation box---in an infinite system, $\mcE(k)\propto k^2$ would only ever be satisfied in an ever-broadening but finite band of wavenumbers.
+At large enough times, the $k^2$ part of the spectrum extends all the way to the box size, which is the steady state (close to the box scale, i.e., say, at $k<4$, we observe some deviation from the $\propto k^2$ scaling at late times, which presumably is due to the absence of statistical isotropy at these scales).
+The ability of the system to reach a steady state hinges on the finite size of the simulation box---in an infinite system, $\mcE(k)\propto k^2$ would only ever be satisfied in an ever-broadening but finite band of wavenumbers.